City-of-Helsinki/yjdh/README.md

 ### Benefit Development with Docker

-1. Copy the contents of `.env.benefit.example` to `.env.benefit` and modify it if needed.
+1. Copy the contents of `.env.benefit-*.example` to `.env.benefit-*` and modify them if needed.

 2. Run `docker-compose -f docker-compose.benefit.yml up`

-The Frontend is now running at [localhost:3000](http://localhost:3000) The backend is now running at [localhost:8000](http://localhost:8000)
+The Applicant Frontend is now running at [localhost:3000](http://localhost:3000) The Handler Frontend is now running at [localhost:3100](http://localhost:3100) The backend is now running at [localhost:8000](http://localhost:8000)

 ## Setting up Husky pre-commit hooks: